BIOS-IN5410/Repr_Bioinfo/Repr_Bioinfo_day3.md

 ## Syncing last week's work to GitHub

 Last week you created a few SLURM scripts.
-Consider commitng these to version control!
+Consider committing these to version control!

 * Create a new git repository in the folder with these scripts
 * Commit the SLURM scripts